moodule/OverWorkedMood/README.md

 - [x] crop image to remove the white outside the actual picture frame
 - [x] calculate the number of levels per slice
 - [x] translate to a level (boundaries) matrix, in pixel unit
-- [x] configure the pattern : book height, book pages (rec), margins
+- [x] calculate the optimal book margins from the pattern size
+- [x] calculate the book opening from the pattern size
 - [x] calculate the flattened width of the image in pixels (a slice with 3 levels counts as 3 slices)
 - [x] give a recommendation for the min pages
 - [x] convert pixel height to book mark (in cm, taking into account the margins)
 - [ ] filter the slices to even the slice spacing (when slices are sprayed out on multiple sheets)
 - [x] output the table of folds, for each sheet of paper, in cm
+- [ ] interprete the layer bounds as (x, y) graphs and display them
+- [ ] describe the workflow to get a book folding art
+- [ ] put everything into a notebook

 greater slopes are darker (?)